 To facilitate the above trials, both the chlorination and de-chlorination systems are required to undergo a series of stress tests to verify its performance and reliability under the dosage condition above 20mg/L.

-The tests were commenced on 16.6.2016.
 During the test period, the TRC before and after de-chlorination at Chamber 15A were monitored continuously.

 2. Testing Schedule and Result